-Normal stress is the sum of bending stress and axial stress with the corresponding shearing stress acting perpendicular to the normal stress.
+Normal stress is the sum of bending stress and axial stress.
 No stress concentration factors being taken into account.

-(B) For strength assessment with finite element analysis: Equivalent stress: 100% of the specified minimum yield point of the material.
+(B) For strength assessment by means of finite element analysis:

+Von Mises stress: 1.0 ReH

-For strength calculations by means of finite elements, the geometry is to be idealized as realistically as possible.
-The ratio of element length to width is not to exceed 3.
+For strength assessment by means of finite element analysis the mesh is to be fine enough to represent the geometry as realistically as possible.
+The aspect ratios of elements are not to exceed 3.
 Girders are to be modelled using shell or plane stress elements.
 Symmetric girder flanges may be modelled by beam or truss elements.
 The element height of girder webs must not exceed one-third of the web height.
-In way of small openings in girder webs the web thickness is to be reduced to a mean thickness over the web height.
+In way of small openings in girder webs the web thickness is to be reduced to a mean thickness over the web height as per individual Class Society rules.
 Large openings are to be modelled.
 Stiffeners may be modelled by using shell, plane stress, or beam elements.
+The mesh size of stiffeners is to be fine enough to obtain proper bending stress.
+If flat bars are modeled using shell or plane stress elements, dummy rod elements are to be modelled at the free edge of the flat bars and the stresses of the dummy elements are to be evaluated.
 Stresses are to be read from the centre of the individual element.
 For shell elements the stresses are to be evaluated at the mid plane of the element.